Wambosa/fraud/README.md

 - use pool of template images per type
 - honor handwriting font
 - set document font or pool of fonts
-- add links to example output
 - support asynchronous data generator (for potentially network dependant sources)
 - support more than just openJPEG
 - customize export file format
 - maybe allow generator to supply images for certain fields
-- prolly change the fileName key to something more obvious like ```guid```, since first last can be dual purpose

 ## notes
 - [good structured data](http://www.gutenberg.org/files/3201/files/)